pglen/pyvserv/README.md

 a pool of keys, so communication data is always distinctive.
 Make sure you generate them with the 'pyvgenkeys' utility.

- PyvServ has blockchain enpowered back end.
+ PyvServ has blockchain empowered back end.
 The new data is linked to the previous record.
 Utilities to verify the data are also provided.
 (dbaseadm and chainadm)